+'''

 set term sixel animate

+'''

 The animate option resets the cursor position to the terminal top left at the start of every plot so that successive plots overwrite the same area on the screen rather than having earlier plots scroll off the top.
-This may be desirable in order to create an in-place animation.
+This can be used to create an in-place animation.